Vikash-8090-Yadav/Erg_OMega/README.md

 # AllProgramming_Basic
 This repository is  made for all programming language's which i practice or code .
-U all can can contribute int his weherever u find it necessary .
+U all can can contribute in this weheneverr u find it necessary .